-may authorise, in writing, the investigating Police Officer to intercept such wire, electronic or oral communication, if an application for an order approving the intersection is made in accordance with the provisions of sub-sections (1) and (2) within forty eight hours after the interception has occurred, or begins to occur.
+may authorise, in writing, the investigating Police Officer to intercept such wire, electronic or oral communication, if an application for an order approving the interception is made in accordance with the provisions of sub-section (1) and (2) within fortyeight hours after the interception has occurred, or begins to occur.

-(11) In the absence of an order approving the interception made under sub-section (10), such interception shall immediately terminate when the communication sought is obtained or when the application for the order is rejected, whichever is earlier, in the event where an application for permitting interception is rejected under sub-section (4) or an application under sub-section (10) for approval is rejected, or in any other case where the interception is terminated without an order having been issued, the conents of any wire, electronic or oral communication intercepted shall be treated as having been obtained in violation of this section.
+(11) In the absence of an order approving the interception made under sub-section (10), such interception shall immediately terminate when the communication sought is obtained or when the application for the order is rejected, whichever is earlier.
+In the event where an application for permitting interception is rejected under sub-section (4) or an application under sub-section (10) for approval is rejected, or in any other case where the interception is terminated without an order having been issued, the contents of any wire, electronic or oral communication intercepted shall be treated as having been obtained in violation of this section.

-- (12)(a) The contents of any wire, electronic or oral communication intercepted by an y means authorised by this section shall, if possible, be recorded on tape or wire or other comparable device.
+- (12) (a) The contents of any wire, electronic or oral communication intercepted by any means authorised by this section shall, if possible, be recorded on tape or wire or other comparable device.
 Recording of the contents of any wire, electronic or oral communication under this sub-section shall be done in such a way as will protect the recording from editing or other alterations.
-Immediately upon, the expiration of the period of order, or extension thereof, such recording shall be made available to the Competent Authority issuing such order and shall be sealed under directions.
-Custody of the recordings be wherever the Competent Authority orders, they shall if not be destroyed except upon an order of the Competent Authority, and in event shall be kept for ten years. - (b) Applications made and orders issued under this section shall sealed by the competent authority.
-Custody of the applications and orders shall be wherever the competent authority directs and shall not destroyed except on an order of the Competent Authority, and in any event shall be kept for ten years.
+Immediately upon the expiration of the period of order, or extension thereof, such recordings shall be made available to the Competent Authority issuing such order and shall be sealed under his directions.
+Custody of the recordings shall be wherever the Competent Authority orders.
+They shall not be destroyed except upon an order of the Competent Authority and in any event shall be kept for ten years. - (b) Applications made and orders issued under this section shall be sealed by the Competent Authority.
+Custody of the applications and orders shall be wherever the Competent Authority directs, and shall not be destroyed except on an order of the Competent Authority and in any event shall be kept for ten years.

-The Competent Authority upon the filing of a motion, may in his discretion make available to such person or his counsel for inspection such portions of the intercepted communications, applications and orders as the Competent Authority determines to be in the interest of justice.
+The Competent Authority upon the filing of a motion, may in his discretion make available to such person or his counsel for inspection such portions of the intercepted communication, applications and orders as the Competent Authority determines to be in the interest of justice.